isomerpages/nlb-biblioasia/_jan-to-mar-2024/Remembering William Lim.md

 </div><br>

 The exhibition also features the Lee Kong Chian Natural History Museum that opened in 2015.
 The museum uses off-form concrete, which involves a casting process that is difficult to control.
 Shown here is the formwork pattern and casting sequence for each building floor (below).
-The structure also has a distinctive facade featuring vegetation native to Singapore (bottom).
+The structure also has a distinctive facade featuring vegetation native to Singapore (bottom).<br>

 <img style="width:70%;" src="/images/Vol%2019%20Issue%204/6%20William%20Lim/image6.jpg">
 <div style="background-color: #fff6ba;"><b>Rock facade concrete detail</b>